aimtbr/use-app-events/README.md

 # use-app-events

-Global communication between components/hooks in React.
+Global communication between components, hooks and tabs in React.

 🌍 Organize and manage your global app state via hooks and events.
 ✉️ Send events with a payload from one component, hook or **tab** to another.